Kiyozz/pca-doc/docs/getting-started/configuration.md

 You can follow the in-app tutorial if you are starting PCA for the first time.

-Start PCA and go to the settings page.
+Go to the settings page.

 ### Game